Broxburn F.C. (1902): Colours

 The club originally played in white jerseys, changing to blue in 1910.

 Ground

 The club's first home ground was Crow Park, on Station Road.
 This was a distance from the town centre and in 1904 the club obtained support from local businessmen to restore the old ground at Sports Field, the pitch being 112 yards x 60 yards, and with a cycling track around it.
-The first match at Sports Field was a 2–1 win over Hearts of Beath F.C. in the East of Scotland Cup qualifying section, on 17 September; the tie had originally been played at Shamrock Park, because Sports Field was not ready, but Hearts of Beath protested the defeat on the basis that Shamrock Park had not been registered as Broxburn's home ground.
+The first match at Sports Field was a 2–1 win over Hearts of Beath in the East of Scotland Cup qualifying section, on 17 September; the tie had originally been played at Shamrock Park, because Sports Field was not ready, but Hearts of Beath protested the defeat on the basis that Shamrock Park had not been registered as Broxburn's home ground.